kbroman/Talk_DataMishap/talk_text.md

 In 1998 I was a postdoc in Marshfield, Wisconsin, a couple of hours north of Madison, where I live now.
 My advisor hooked me into a sibpair study of prostate cancer.
 I was to do some initial data cleaning and a basic analysis.
 I was hoping to show off my skills and be invited to do more.

-And my initial results were amazing ... way better than I'd have imagined.
+And my initial results were amazing.
 I don't have the original figure, but I still have the data, and so this is a reconstruction.
-The y-axis here is the -log p-value.
-We're looking for values bigger than about 3.5 or 4, and we have a whole bunch of chromosomes showing association.
+The y-axis is the -log p-value.
+Adjusting for the genome scan, we're looking for values bigger than about 3.5 or 4, and we have a whole bunch of chromosomes showing strong association.
 Almost all of the chromosomes, actually.

 When I saw these results, I was like:
-I am so awesome and powerful.
+I am so awesome.
 I am going to be huge.

 I quickly faxed my results off to my collaborators.
 That's how we did it in 1998: fax machine.
 This is also a reconstruction.
 But, immediately afterwards I started to have some misgivings.